16jalayt/Sapphire-Extract/README.md

 # Sapphire-Extract
 This is a rewrite of Sapphire Extract previously in java.
-Very little functionality has been implemented.
+This project will extract files from various video games.
+Only some of the formats from java have been reimplemented.
+Currently implemented formats can be found in the plugins folder.

 TODO: cleanup
 To add a new format, place the template plugin zip under "Documents\Visual Studio 2019\Templates\ProjectTemplates"